Road freight transport – what does it involve?

 What is road transport?

-Road transport is primarily categorised according to geographical scope.
-Domestic road transport covers transport services provided exclusively within Poland, whereas international road transport applies to routes that cross national borders.
+Road transport is categorised primarily on the basis of geographical scope.
+Domestic road transport covers transport operations carried out exclusively within Poland, whereas international road transport This applies to routes that cross national borders.
 Within this classification, a distinction is made between the carriage of persons (passenger transport) and the carriage of goods (freight transport).

-Key modes of freight transport :
+Key modes of freight transport:

-| Criterion | FTL (full truckload) | LTL (less than truckload) |
+Criterion FTL (full truckload) LTL (less than truckload)

-| Cargo space | A whole vehicle for a single consignor | Shared by multiple broadcasters |
+Cargo space A whole vehicle for a single consignor Shared by multiple broadcasters

-| Delivery time | Shorter (direct route) | Longer (transhipments, consolidation) |
+Delivery time Shorter (direct route) Longer (transhipments, consolidation)

-| Cost | Higher overall, lower per kg for heavy loads | The lower of the two, the charge for the space occupied |
+Cost Higher overall, lower per kg for heavy loads The lower of the two, the charge for the space occupied

-| Risk of damage | Lower (no transhipments) | Higher (multiple transhipments) |
+Risk of damage Lower (no transhipments) Higher (multiple transhipments)

-| Application | Large consignments, sensitive cargo | Smaller parcels, SMEs, e-commerce |
+Application Large consignments, sensitive cargo Smaller parcels, SMEs, e-commerce

 What types of vehicles are used in road transport?